 What is Synch.Live

 Synch.Live is global project to foster human connection, created and directed by Hillary Leone, and developed in collaboration with research scientists and ever-widening network of international contributors.
-The core experience is a live-action human connection game that takes inspiration from emergent systems in nature like flocking birds and schooling fish that work together for collective benefit, without a leader or a plan.
+The core experience is an award-winning, live-action human connection game that takes inspiration from emergent systems in nature like flocking birds and schooling fish.
 This is emergence: when parts of a system interact, self-organize and become something greater than the sum of their parts.

 In Synch.Live, groups of 10-20 players wearing custom LED hats try to synchronize their hat lights, without talking or touching.
 Unable to see or control their own lights, players must, instead, tune into each other, discover new ways to communicate, self-organize, and tap into the collective rhythm.
 Leadership is fluid and decisions emerge organically.
-To date, we have played Synch.Live with 800 people in the New York, London, and Los Angeles.
-Next up: Berlin, Paris and Mallorca!
+To date, we have played Synch.Live with 1250+ people in the New York, London, Los Angeles, Berlin, Paris and Mallorca.

 A global science experiment